 presentations by students, faculty, and guest speakers.
 Guests have included Graham Connah from the archaeology department at the University of New England in Australia, Stanley Brandes of University of California at Berkeley, Sidney Mintz of Johns

-The department annually awards the Gordon Bowles Essay Prize ($100) to graduate students for the best paper on an anthropological topic.
+The Gordon Bowles Essay Prize is awarded annually for the best paper on

-The Program on the Analysis and Resolution of Conflicts (PARC) offers students interested in social conflict studies research and travel support.
+The Program on the Analysis and Resolution of Conflicts (PARCC) offers students interested in social conflict studies research and travel support.
 PARC awards Certificates in Applied Conflict Resolution, International Peace Studies, Environmental Conflict

 organization as coordinated by Anthropology Department faculty.
 The Women's Studies Program provides another forum for student involvement, with a number of study groups on issues of gender and an active seminar series.
 Students who desire can qualify

 for a graduate Certificate in Women Studies Studies.

 Graduate students also participate in the Future Professoriate Program, the (archaeological) Summer Field School, and